 Principle Comment

-1 Context and neighbourhood character 1
+1 Context and neighbourhood character L

-Good design responds and contributes to tex- context: Context is the key natural and built features of an area, their relationship and the character they cleate when combined.
-It also, includes social, economic, bealth and environmental conditions.
+Good design responds and contributes to list context; Context is the key natural and built features of an area, their relationship and the character they create when combined it also includes social, economic, health and environmental conditions.
 Responding to context involves identifying the desirable elements of an area's existing or future character.
-Well-designed buildings respond to and enhance the qualities and identify of the area including the adjacent sites, streetscape and neighbourhood.
+Well-designed buildings respond to and enhance the qualities and identity of the area including the adjacent sites, streetscape and neighbourhood.
 The locational context of the development site in relation to Ryde Town Centre and even more broadly within the region creates a highly desirable redevelopment site in terms of access to employment, leisure, entertainment, community services and public transport.
 The opportunities created by rezoning this site are addressed throughout